-Hide-Chan was our last stop in the tour, on our very last day in NYC, so I wished it was a little better than what we got.
+Hide-Chan was my last stop in the tour, on my very last day in NYC, so I wished it was a little better than what I got.
 The ramen is good there, but nothing really special.

-On the other hand, we got a free topping because we came for a Monday lunch, and their space is very well decorated.
+On the other hand, I got a free topping because I came for a Monday lunch.
+Plus, their space is very well decorated.

-While far from any sort of complete tour of ramen joints in NYC, I feel like we got a lot of the big names out of our way.
+While far from any sort of complete tour of ramen joints in NYC, I feel like I got a lot of the big names out of my way.

 That said, here’s how I would rank the six different places: